KILTprotocol/docs/docs/sdk/1-workshop/03-attester/03-ctype.md

 node ./index.js
 ```

-OK, now before we can issue credentials, we need a `Claimer` to request one!
+OK, now before we can issue credentials, we need a  <span class="label-role claimer">Claimer</span> to request one!
 Let's move on!